-Poorest Cities In Oklahoma For 2023
+The 10 Poorest Cities In Oklahoma For 2024

-However, like all states, Oklahoma has certain places that are going on hard times.
-These Oklahoma places have an above average percent of people that are living in poverty, out of work, or not making as much as they should be.
+Like all states, Oklahoma has certain places that are going on hard times.
+These Oklahoma places have an above-average percentage of people living in poverty, out of work, or not making as much as they should be.

 1. Hugo